 EASTERN AUSTRALIA BIRDING TOUR: DETAILED ITINERARY

 Here we will be concentrating on finding the strange Rockwarbler (or Origma), a species restricted to sandstone outcrops in the forest.
 Other species of interest in the eucalypt forest and the heathland include the smart Wonga Pigeon and Beautiful Firetail.
-We also have a first chance of coming across the remarkable Superb Lyrebird, which is not uncommon in the park.
+We also have a first chance of coming across the remarkable Superb Lyrebird, which is not uncommon in the area.

-Later we will pay a brief visit to the waterfront in Sydney to admire the world famous view of the Sydney Harbour Bridge and the Sydney Opera House en route to a regular daytime roost of the impressive Powerful Owl.
+Later we will pay a brief visit to the waterfront in Sydney to admire the world-famous view of the Sydney Harbour Bridge and the Sydney Opera House en route to a regular daytime roost of the impressive Powerful Owl.